fredrikbaberg/ha-sensor-sl/README.md

 **Lovelace card**

-To display data using Lovelace, you can try the included card.
+To display data using Lovelace, you can try the included card (*NOT* updated to work with multi-departure changes!).

 Present departure times from custom component SL-sensor in a card.
 Can use multiple sensors, will show next and upcoming departure for each sensor.